oliverphilcox/HIPSTER/docs/usage/installation.rst

     cd HIPSTER
     make

 **NB**: HIPSTER can be run for either *periodic* or *aperiodic* data-sets.
 This is specified by adding compiler flags in the ``Makefile``.
-See :doc:`getting-started` for more information.
+See :doc:`basic-usage` for more information.

 .. todo:: add links here

-Once HIPSTER is installed, see the :doc:`getting-started` section.
+Once HIPSTER is installed, it can be run via a simple bash wrapper, as described in the :doc:`basic-usage` section.
+This requires the inputs specified in :doc:`pre-processing`.
+For advanced usage, the routines in :doc:`advanced-usage` can be used.

 .. _dependencies:

 Dependencies
 -------------

 Hipster requires the following packages: